-- (2) has any of the effects of a commercially harmful restriction on alienation as defined in subsection (b) or (c), as applicable. - (e) Deferral to consumer law; inapplicability.
+(2) has any of the effects of a commercially harmful restriction on alienation as defined in

+(e) [Deferral to consumer law; inapplicability.]
 This section is subject to any different rule in other law for a consumer.
-In addition, this section does not apply to an assignment of - (1) a claim or right to receive compensation for injuries or sickness as described in 26 U.S.C. § 104(a)(1) or (2), as the same may be amended from time to time; - (2) a claim or right to receive benefits under a special needs trust as described in 42 U.S.C. § 1396p(d)(4), as the same may be amended from time to time. - (3) a structured settlement payment right; or - (4) a right to payment of winnings in a lottery or other game of chance regulated by law other than this Crow/Apsaalooke Secured Transactions Act.
+In addition, this section does not apply to an assignment of

+(1) a claim or right to receive compensation for injuries or sickness as described in 26

+U.S.C. § 104(a)(1) or (2), as the same may be amended from time to time;

+(2) a claim or right to receive benefits under a special needs trust as described in 42

+U.S.C. § 1396p(d)(4), as the same may be amended from time to time.

+(3) a structured settlement payment right; or

+(4) a right to payment of winnings in a lottery or other game of chance regulated by law other than this Chapter.

+Legislative Note: Tribes or Nations may want to expand 15-9-404(e) in order to accommodate existing triballaw restrictions on alienation that the Tribe or Nation wishes to preserve.

-FILING
+PART 5 FILING

-SECTION 15-9-501.
+15-9-501.
 ACCEPTANCE, REFUSAL, AND EFFECTIVENESS OF FINANCING STATEMENTS; ADMINISTRATION.

-(a) Place to file.
-The place to file a financing statement to perfect a security interest governed by this Crow/Apsaalooke Secured Transactions Act or another record relating to a security interest is the office of the Montana Secretary of State which shall, pursuant to agreement with the Chairman of the Executive Branch, administer the filing system on behalf of the Crow/Apsaalooke Tribe until such time as the Tribe has established its own central filing office.
-However, if (1) the collateral is as-extracted collateral or timber to be cut, or (2) the financing statement is filed as a fixture filing, the collateral is goods that are or are to become fixtures, and the debtor is not a transmitting utility, then the place to file the financing statement is the office designated for the filing or recording of a record of a mortgage on the related real property.
+(a) [Place to file.]
+The place to file a financing statement to perfect a security interest governed by this Chapter or another record relating to a security interest is the office of the Secretary of State of Montana.
+[However, if (1) the collateral is as-extracted collateral or timber to be cut, or (2) the financing statement is filed as a fixture filing, the collateral is goods that are or are to become fixtures, and the debtor is not a transmitting utility, then the place to file the financing statement is the office designated for the filing or recording of a record of a mortgage on the related real property.]

-- (b) Pre-filing; acceptance and refusal.
+(b) (Pre-filing; acceptance and refusal.)
 A financing statement may be filed before a security agreement is made or a security interest attaches.
 Receipt by the filing office of a financing statement or other record, in appropriate form by an appropriate method, and tender of the filing fee, constitutes filing, and in those cases the filing office must accept the record.
-If the filing office refuses the record, it must communicate that fact to the person that presented the record, as well as the reason for refusal and the date and time that the record would have otherwise been filed. - (c) Effectiveness of financing statement; minor errors.
-A record in appropriate form and communicated to the filing office by an appropriate method is effective even if: - (1) it is improperly refused by the filing office, except as against a purchaser of the collateral for value in reasonable reliance on the absence of the record from the files; - (2) it is incorrectly indexed by the filing office; or - (3) it has minor errors or omissions in information required to perfect a security interest, unless the errors or omissions make the record seriously misleading.
+If the filing office refuses the record, it must communicate that fact to the person that presented the record, as well as the reason for refusal and the date and time that the record would have otherwise been filed.

+(c) [Effectiveness of financing statement, minor errors.]
+A record in appropriate form and communicated to the filing office by an appropriate method is effective even if:

+(1) it is improperly refused by the filing office, except as against a purchaser of the collateral for value in reasonable reliance on the absence of the record from the files;

+(2) it is incorrectly indexed by the filing office; or

+(3) it has minor errors or omissions in information required to perfect a security interest, unless the errors or omissions make the record seriously misleading.
 If a financing statement fails sufficiently to provide the name of the debtor, the name provided does not make the financing statement seriously misleading if a search of the filing office's records under the debtor's correct name using the filing office's standard search logic, if any, would disclose the financing statement.